 But it all takes extra time to validate the results of a technology still in its infancy.

 Prediction: The first company, AI or otherwise, that can confidently solve the majority of trust barriers, will leapfrog into pole position.
-And be immediately acquired if not already one of the few key players.
+And then be immediately acquired if not already one of the few key players.

 AI clearly expands what individuals and small teams can accomplish, but the K-shaped economy shows how it also accelerates inequality and the fear of forced retirement.